Abbas Khattak: Biography

 P/Off.
 Khattak was trained to fly the F-86 Sabre and took participation in the various combat missions during the second war with India in 1965.
-During this time, F/Off. was among the eight fighter pilots who were selected to take part in famous aerial raid on Pathankot Air Force Station in India, a squadron commanded by then-Squadron-Leader Sajjad Haider.
+During this time, F/Off. was among the eight fighter pilots who were selected to take part in famous aerial raid on Pathankot Air Force Station in India, a squadron commanded by then-Squadron Leader Sajad Haider.
 In 1970–71, Sq-Ldr.
 Khattak was posted with the Eastern Command in East-Pakistan, leading several mission against the Indian Air Force but was reposted in Sargodha Air Force Base before his country's surrender in Eastern Front of the third war with India in 1971.

 After the war, Wg-Cdr.
 Khattak was directed to attend the war course at the National Defence University in Islamabad.

 In 1988, Air-Commodore Khattak was appointed as AOC of the Southern Air Command, serving until 1990.
 In 1991, AVM Khattak was posted to the Air Headquarters (AHQ) in Islamabad as DCAS (Training), where he played a pioneering role in aviation and flight safety programs.
 In 1994, Air-Marshal Khattak was promoted to DCAS (Operations) at AHQ.

 Chief of Air Staff

 On 8 November 1994, Prime Minister Benazir Bhutto approved the promotion papers of Air-Mshl.
 Khattak to be promoted to the four-star rank, Air Chief Marshal.
 This promotion was controversial since Air-Mshl.
 Khattak superseded two senior air officers: Air-Mshl.
 Shafique Haider (the Vice Chief of the Air Staff), and Air-Mshl.
-Dlavar Hussain (Chairman PAC).
+Dilawar Hussain (Chairman PAC).
 The reason this appointment was highly controversial is because the departing Chief of Air Staff Farooq Feroze Khan struck a deal behind closed doors with Benazir and Zardari to appoint him as the Joint Chief of Staff and in exchange he would allow Zardari to promote Khattak as the Chief of Air Staff.
 Khattak and Zardari have been accused of receiving millions of dollars in kickback from a Mirage deal.